 88% of Gen Zs and Millennials value authenticity when following influencers (Morning Consult)

-Morning Consult asked 2,000 13-38-year-olds which traits are most important when following influencers on social media.
+Morning Consult asked 2,000 13 to 38-year-olds which traits are most important when following influencers on social media.
 The top trait was authenticity, with 88% of respondents saying it was either very important or somewhat important.
-Large influencer followings was the least important trait—only 29% of respondents place importance on the number of followers.
+Large influencer followings were the least important trait — only 29% of respondents place importance on the number of followers.

 Social media and influencers are integral parts of the shopping experience for younger generations.
 50% of shoppers 38 or younger say social media is where they most often learn about new products.
 18% learn the most from influencers’ and 12% from family and friends’ social media posts.

 82% of marketers believe that influencer marketing attracts the highest-quality customers (Influencer Marketing Hub)

 Most marketers agree that influencer marketing leads to more success than other kinds of marketing.
 But with many influencer marketing campaigns designed to boost brand awareness rather than drive sales, how do marketers measure success?